Capt. Thomas C. Harris House: History

 Captain Thomas C. Harris was an officer in the Union Army during the American Civil War.
 A native of New York, he settled in Kirksville shortly after the conclusion of the war, and was engaged in a succession of woolen mills in the town and vicinity.
 In 1875 Harris began construction of a large two-story brick home on what was then the northern edge of Kirksville.
 There is some doubt as to whether Harris ever lived in the home, and for how long, as it was sold in 1879 to another Civil War veteran, Doctor John Burton.
-Burton served with the Sixth Indiana Cavalry and as President of the United States Pension Board at the war's end before establishing a medical practice in Kirksville in 1867.
+Burton served with the Sixth Indiana Cavalry and as president of the United States Pension Board at the war's end before establishing a medical practice in Kirksville in 1867.

-The home took on its secondary moniker of "The Parrish Place" in 1895 when it was purchased by Doctor A. Washington Parrish.
-Doctor Parrish had a medical practice in Queen City, Missouri before purchasing the home and moving his practice to Kirksville.
-Following Parrish's death in 1928, the home passed to his son, Doctor Bert Parrish, also a physician and surgeon in the community.
+The home took on its secondary moniker of "the Parrish Place" in 1895 when it was purchased by Doctor A. Washington Parrish.
+Parrish had a medical practice in Queen City, Missouri before purchasing the home and moving his practice to Kirksville.
+Following his death in 1928, the home passed to his son, Doctor Bert Parrish, also a physician and surgeon in the community.
 Bert Parrish died in 1951, leaving the home to his longtime housekeeper, Everrella Murdock.
 Murdock had lived on the first floor of the home since 1939.

-A fire in 1958 destroyed the summer kitchen, wood shed and coal storage room but was extinguished before causing any significant damage to the main house.
+A fire in 1958 destroyed the summer kitchen, wood shed and coal storage room, but was extinguished before causing any significant damage to the main house.
 Those areas lost were replaced by the addition of a new section to the home containing a family room.
 Another major change to the original design came in 1965 when, due to fears of a weakening roof, the distinctive cupola was removed.
-However the cupola was restored to its position several years later.
+However, the cupola was restored to its position several years later.